Long-time asymptotics and stability for the sine-Gordon equation

-As a direct application of the resolution, we obtain the full asymptotic stability of the sine-Gordon equation.
-To introduce the general reflectionless $n$-soliton solutions to the sine-Gordon equation needs some technical terms.
-To keep this introductory section short, we illustrate the asymptotic stability results using kinks.
+The literature on the stability of solitons is extensive and without trying to be exhaustive, we refer to the survey by Tao \cite{Tao}, the monograph Dauxois-Peyrard \cite{DP} and references therein.
+Regarding the study of the full asymptotic stability of various kink models on the full real line, we refer the reader to recent work of Germain-Pusateri \cite{GP}, Delort-Masmoudi \cite{DM}, Komech-Kopylova \cite{KK1,KK2} and references therein.
+In particular, regarding kink solutions, the classical orbital stability was proven in Henry-Perez-Wreszinski \cite{HPW}.
+In Mu\~noz-Palacios \cite{MP}, the authors analyzed the orbital stability of 2-soliton solutions for the sine-Gordon equation.
+Kowalczyk-Martel-Mu\~noz \cite{KMM2} proved the asymptotic stability locally in the energy space for odd perturbations of the kink of the $\phi^{4}$ equation.
+Regarding the interaction among kinks and antikinks, we refer to the work of Jendrej-Kowalczyk-Lawrie \cite{JKL}.
+In the very recent work of Kowalczyk-Martel-Mu\~noz-Van Den Bosch \cite{KMMV}, the authors gave a sufficient condition for asymptotic stability of kinks in general (1+1)-scalar field models.

+While the mathematical theory on the stability (or instability) of solitons is very well-developed in many models, this is not the case for topological solitons.
+As mentioned above, the striking difference between solitons and topological solitons is that the latter are not spatially localized.
+This makes the linear theory and perturbation analysis around topological solitons by PDE techniques difficult compared to the analysis for the soliton.
+In the current sine-Gordon setting, our long-time asympotics in particular imply the \emph{full asymptotic stability} of kinks, antikinks, breathers and other nonlinear combination of them in the space $H_{\sin}^{2,s}\left(\mathbb{R}\right)\times H^{1,s}\left(\mathbb{R}\right)$ with $s>\frac{1}{2}$ in which we perform the nonlinear steepest descent.

+In order to avoid too much technicality and keep our introduction short, we illustrate the asymptotic stability results using kinks only (instead of the general $n$-soliton solutions).
 For full details and the asymptotic stability of multi-soliton solutions, see Section \ref{sec:summary} and Section \ref{sec:stability}.

 \begin{corollary}[Full asymptotic stability of kinks] Consider the kink solution to the \eqref{eq: sG}